 - Once done, you’ll be prompted to select the necessary Google Analytics account and choose the project to pull data from.

-Start with opening the Web Analytics tool – it can be found in the Marketing Analytics section of the tool selector drop-down menu at the center top of your interface.
+Open the Traffic Analysis module in the left-side menu.
 Press the “Authorize a new Google account” button and select the proper profile (View name) from the list, if offered.
 Finish with clicking “Continue”.

 The "Content Submission" feature allows you to submit your website to 90+ high-quality search engines and directories.